tsanghan/sctp-ce6-mod2.7/README.md

 3. random
 4. cloudinit

-`Security Group` ingress cidr_blocks are automaticall retrived from http provider.
+`Security Group` ingress cidr_blocks are automatically retrived from http provider.

 For a working demo please see below.